José Fernández Madrid: Triumvirate

 On October 5, 1814, the Supreme Junta of the United Provinces decided that the best political solution for the country was to name a triumvirate instead of a president to govern the country alone.
 Congress elected Custodio García Rovira, Manuel Rodriguez Torices, and Manuel Restrepo to preside over the triumvirate, but since all of them were absent, congress named José María del Castillo y Rada, José Joaquín Camacho and Fernández, as interim presidents of the triumvirate.
 The Interim Triumvirate ruled the country from October 5, 1814.
-Fernández presided over the triumvirate until March 28, 1815, when Custodio García was able to step in power.
+Fernández presided over the triumvirate until March 28, 1815, when Custodio García was able to take power.

 Presidency 1816

 In 1816, the situation of the country was dire.
 The Spanish reconquest of the country was rapidly advancing under general Pablo Morillo from the royalist stronghold of Santa Marta.
 Cartagena de Indias had fallen to the Spaniards in December 1815 and Morillo had moved into the north of the country.
 Independence was being taken away.
 Many important figures were abandoning the political scene, no one wanted to be in the way of Morillo.

 On March 14, 1816, Camilo Torres Tenorio resigned from the presidency.
 The Congress of the United Provinces of the New Granada asked Fernández to be the president of the United Provinces, he at first declined, knowing very well that he was not the right man for the job, and that he could not bring about a solution to the invasion, but upon pressure of his peers, he accepted and assumed the presidency.

 On May 6, Santa Fe de Bogotá was invaded by the royalists, this event marked Spain's reconquest of New Granada.

 So with only 27 years of age, and no military experience, Fernández marched with a handful of the remaining soldiers to the south.
 On June 22, 1816, Fernández presented his resignation to the presidency in Popayán to the Permanent Legislative Commission, who accepted it and named general Custodio García Rovira to the post, Liborio Mejía was named vicepresident, and becoming the acting president because Rovira was not present.